Telephone: 22 554 91 64

 Previous authorization system based on user passwords from the LAB domain is no longer active.

 There is one free place for a student to participate in psychotherapy conducted in English.
 The therapy will take place in Academic Center of Psychotherapy (Ul.
-Smyczkowa 11a, near Służew Metro Station) from October 2015 to May 2016 (Wednesdays, 10.30 a.m.).
+Smyczkowa 11a, near Służew Metro Station) from October to May.
 The therapy is free of charge.

 In accordance with §4 item 5 point 8 of the Rules of study at UW and in connection with WNE policy "Zero tolerance for plagiarism", I announce, that a student who will cheat on the examination, a class test or will plagiarize a written project, a final test or a thesis will be required to retake "Intellectual Property Protection" course.